Kim Withers

 Biography

 Dr. Kim Withers joined Texas A&M San Antonio in Spring 2022 as a part-time faculty member in the field of Information Security/Cybersecurity.
-She currently serves as a Lead Member of Technical Staff-Cybersecurity in the Chief Security Organization (CSO) at AT&T. She provides development and network support for the threat analytics platform, Storm, to address AT&T’s cybersecurity mission.
+She currently serves as an Expert Member of Technical Staff-Cybersecurity in the Chief Security Organization (CSO) at AT&T. She provides development and network support for the threat analytics platform, Storm, to address AT&T’s cybersecurity mission.

 Awards